 Note that there exists a sequence of points $p_k \to \sqrt{2}$ on the real line so that $f^k(p_k) = c_2$.
 One can construct a perturbation $f_k$ of $f$ satisfying $f_k(c_{1,k}) = p_{k,k}$ where $c_{1,k}$ and $p_{k,k}$ are the corresponding perturbation of the critical point $c_1$ and the point $p_k$.
 Note that by construction, $f_k$ is a hyperbolic \pcf polynomial.
 This phenomenon is illustrated in Figure \ref{fig:BL}.

 {\bf Property (3):} The \shc $\mathcal{H}_f$ is adjacent to the main hyperbolic component $\mathcal{H}_d$.

 Note that there exists a unique geometrically finite polynomial $g \in \partial \mathcal{H}_f$ that is weakly $J$-conjugate to $f$.
+Recall that a polynomial is {\em geometrically finite} if every critical point on its Julia set is preperiodic.
 This polynomial $g$ has a unique parabolic fixed point corresponding the continuation of the common landing points of $\mathcal{R}_1$ and $\mathcal{R}_2$ in Figure \ref{fig:BHM}.
 The associated pointed Hubbard tree is {\em pointed iterated-simplicial} (see \cite{L21a} or \S \ref{subsec:bc} for the definition).
 So $g\in \partial \mathcal{H}_d$ by \cite[Theorem 1.1]{L21a}.